aeternity/aepp-governance/Readme.md

  - Each poll should be a single smart contract and in the future there could be multiple registries that provide different views on the same polls
  - Standardizing the polling system as aeternity aexpansion could yield more powerful alternative implementations without breaking compatibility in the future
+ - Certain events should be logged in the smart contract to be able to listen for them